brimdata/zed/docs/tutorials/zq-primer.md

 ```mdtest-output
 30
 ```
 Of course!
-We asked the GitHub to return 30 items and the API returns the pull-request objects as elements of one array representing a single JSON value.
+We asked GitHub to return 30 items and the API returns the pull-request objects as elements of one array representing a single JSON value.

 Let's see what sorts of things are in this array.
 Here, we need to enumerate